Advanced Tutorial & Interface

 Open the eiConsole, click on the File drop-down menu and select Import Working Directory/Route/Format.
 Highlight the name of the file to import and press the Import Selected button.
 The imported Interface will appear in your current Working Directory.

 Next, follow the tutorial and walk through it step-by-step.
 You may check your work against the provided Route (Sample Data).

 Creating a new Route in the eiConsole

 Begin by creating a new Route in the eiConsole.
 We recommend naming it “Using Processors” to fit with the title of this exercise. Сonfigure a single Source and Target using a Directory /File Listener and Directory / File Transport.
 These steps are identical to those covered in “Creating a Simple Route”:

 Processors can be added after the Listener stage and/or before the Transport stage.
 Processors are components that perform a variety of operations, ranging from decompression to applying a Regular Expression to message contents.
 For this exercise, we will be adding one to Base64 to encode the message contents so that files delivered via the configured Directory / File Transport are Base64-encoded versions of those picked up by the Directory / File Listener.

 To add the Processor, select the Listener (second) stage:

 Add or Remove Processors

-This will raise a dialog showing all of the available Processors in a drop-down.
+This will open a dialog showing all of the available Processors in a drop-down.
 Select “Base64 (Output)” from the list: